mahdibayouli/turbofan-mlops-pipeline/README.md

 ## Current Workflow (v0)

-At this stage of the project, the pipeline has three main steps:
+At this stage of the project, the pipeline has four main steps:

-1. **Explore the dataset (optional, but recommended)** Open the first notebook: `notebooks/01_data_exploration.ipynb` This notebook:
+1. **Explore the dataset (optional, but recommended)**

+   Open the first notebook: `notebooks/01_data_exploration.ipynb`

+   This notebook:

     * loads `data/CMAPSSData/train_FD001.txt`
     * assigns column names from the official `data/CMAPSSData/readme.txt`
     * checks basic statistics and missing values
     * visualizes run to failure behavior for FD001

 2. **Run preprocessing to create artifacts**

    Fit the scaler and generate preprocessing metadata:

    ```bash